composewell/packcheck/README.md

 Selecting tool versions
 --------------------------------------------------
-GHCUPVER                : [a.b.c.d] GHCUP version to install GHCVER if needed GHCVER                  : [a.b.c] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack STACKVER                : [a.b.c.d] Stack version (prefix) to use STACK_UPGRADE           : [y] DESTRUCTIVE!
-Upgrades stack to latest version
+GHCUPVER                : [a.b.c.d] GHCUP version to install GHCVER if needed GHCVER                  : [a.b.c | head] GHC version prefix (may not be enforced when using stack) CABALVER                : [a.b.c.d] Cabal version (prefix) to use STACKVER                : [a.b.c.d] Stack version (prefix) to use STACK_UPGRADE           : [y] DESTRUCTIVE!
+Upgrades stack to latest version RESOLVER                : Stack resolver to use for stack builds or cabal builds using stack HLINTVER                : Download a specific version binary of hlint instead of using one in PATH

 --------------------------------------------------
 Where to find the required tools